wyvern8/akamai-nginx/README.md

 translated from the PAPI json values to hostnames that work in the context of the simulator.

 In addition you can create a file 'valueMap.local.json' in the root of the app that will be used to the map.
-The js map is also converted to a lua map 'luaValueMap' which can be used in behaviors.
+The js map is also converted to a lua map 'valueMap' which can be used in behaviors either directly or via the mapValue function which handles nil values.

 **Examples:**
 - converting 'localhost' to the host header value expected by origin virtualhosting